 Disease, pests, and problems

-root rot, black vine weevil, scale
+Root rot, black vine weevil, scale

 Native geographic location and habitat

-Cross between species native to Europe and Eastern Asia.
+Crosses between species native to Europe and Eastern Asia.

 Leaf or needle arrangement, size, shape, and texture